More Medications Facts

 Non-antibiotic properties: immunomodulating effect

-Time for Azithromycin to clear out the system
+Time for Azithromycin to leave the system

 The half-life of Azithromycin is about 68 hours.
 So it takes about 16-17 days to clear out of the system.